 "Compensate" heirs.
 Rather than using insurance to pay the estate tax, the insurance would be used to "compensate" the heirs for the reduction in their inheritance.
 We have seen "compensation" range from no compensation (under the theory that the net inheritance is enough), to compensation for the reduction of their share ($850,000 in the no estate tax alternative, under the theory that the inheritance of $1,300,000 plus the $850,000 insurance equals the share the heirs would have received had there been no charitable gift - $2,150,000), to full compensation ($1,700,000, under the theory that the children would be able to receive the entire estate tax free: $1,300,000 tax free amount under the current exemption plus $1,700,000 "compensation" = $3,000,000).

-Suppose the premium for an $850,000 second-to-die policy for a husband and wife each age 60 is $9,000.
+Suppose the premium for an $850,000 second-to-die policy for married spouses each age 60 is $9,000.
 If structured properly the insurance premium constitutes a $3,000 gift to each child (assuming 3 children) under the annual exclusion.
 The family can still give $17,000 to each child under the remaining annual exclusion.

 Heirs' Inheritance.
 We have found that many times a charitable giving discussion starts with the question, "How much do you want to leave your children?"
 Sometimes, it is not the primary goal to leave the entire estate to the children.
 The charity would receive the excess.

 Other Reasons.
 In addition to reducing estate and income tax, clients are motivated to make charitable bequests to increase their cash flow, to diversify their investment portfolio, to benefit the community and to involve their family in philanthropy.